 - 1. The Library Director shall act as agent of the Library Board of Trustees in material selection.
 The City Code of Elkader bestows the responsibility for purchase upon the Library Board.
 The By-Laws of the Library Board grant the authority to the Library Director. - 2.
 Selection of library materials shall be made on the basis of their value of interest, information, and enlightenment of all people in the community.
 No materials shall be excluded because of the race, nationality, religion, sexual orientation, or the political/social view of the author. - 3.
 All materials are shelved on open shelves, freely and easily accessible to the public.
 There will be no labeling of any item to indicate its point of view or bias. - 4.
 The library assures free access to its holdings for all patrons, who are free to select or reject for themselves, any item in the collection.
 Children are not limited to the children's collection, although these collections are kept separate from other library collections to facilitate use.
-Responsibility for a child's reading must rest with the parent or quardian, not with the library. - 5.
-The Library Board defends the principles of the freedom to read/view, and no library material shall be removed without going through the process of reconsideration, which is as follows: - Patron may request, from the Director, the reconsideration form.
-(Citizens Request for Reconsideration Form--see attached). - This form is then returned to the Library Director. - The material will then be referred to the Reconsideration Committee, who will evaluate the material and report to the Library Board. - The Library Board will then make the decision as to whether the material should be removed from the library. - The Reconsideration Committee shall consist of the librarian, three members of the Board of Trustees (as appointed by the President), and a Northeast State Library of Iowa Consultant.
+Responsibility for a child's reading must rest with the parent or guardian, not with the library. - 5.
+The Library Board defends the principles of the freedom to read/view, and no library material shall be removed without going through the process of reconsideration, which is as follows: - A patron who lives within the Elkader Public Library service area (Elkader city limits and rural Clayton County) or from one of the towns which contract for library service from the Elkader Public Library may request, from the Director, the reconsideration form.
+(Citizens Request for Reconsideration Form--see attached). - This form is returned to the Library Director. - Reconsideration requests will not be accepted from persons who have not read, listened to, or watched the entire item being challenged. - All reconsideration requests will be reported to the Iowa Library Association Intellectual Freedom Committee. - The material will be referred to the Reconsideration Committee, who will evaluate the material and report to the Library Board. - The Library Board will then make the decision as to whether the material should be removed from the library. - The Reconsideration Committee shall consist of the librarian, three members of the Board of Trustees (as appointed by the President), and a Northeast State Library of Iowa Consultant.